-Here's a recipe out of my weeknight playbook: A quick, easy, reliably moist batch of whole wheat muffins.
+Here's a recipe out of my weeknight playbook: a quick, easy, reliably moist batch of whole wheat muffins.
 They are a homey accompaniment to soups and salads, and since these only need to bake for 15 minutes, you can start them and be eating in under half an hour.
 (Leftovers are lovely for breakfast, too!)

 This is an adaptation of a recipe my mom made frequently while we were growing up, but I've tweaked it a bit.
-I've recently discovered that sour cream makes for the best soft texture and moist crumb in a muffin (these muffins taught me this) and so I substitute sour cream here for the original buttermilk.
+I've recently discovered that sour cream makes for the best soft texture and moist crumb in a muffin (these muffins taught me this), so I substitute sour cream here for the original buttermilk.

 These muffins are also dependent on the whole wheat.
 Whole wheat isn't just a health statement here; the taste of the whole grain makes a nutty, pleasant flavor.
 I think these muffins would be slightly boring if made with just white flour.
 I like the extra dimension that whole wheat gives, and the fact that whole wheat flour is lower in gluten than regular all-purpose flour also means a more tender muffin.